-All seven Canary islands have airports.
+All seven major Canary Islands have airports.
 Tenerife, Gran Canaria, Lanzarote, Fuerteventura and, increasingly, La Palma absorb nearly all the direct international flights and those from mainland Spain, while the others are principally for inter-island hops.

 The following main airports handle international flights:

-Tenerife Norte (Los Rodeos) Handles just about all inter-island flights and most of those to the Spanish mainland.
+Aeropuerto Tenerife Norte, Los Rodeos Handles just about all inter-island flights and most of those to the Spanish mainland.

-Tenerife Sur (Reina Sofía) Handles the remaining scheduled flights, and virtually all charter flights to the island.
+Aeropuerto Tenerife Sur, Reina Sofía Handles the remaining scheduled flights, and virtually all charter flights to the island.

-Dozens of airlines, many of which you’ll never have heard of, fly into the Canary Islands; however, there are no non-stop flights from North America to the archipelago.
-There are direct flights to cities in Morocco, Senegal, Mauritania, Gambia and perhaps most interestingly, the Western Sahara, with Binter Canarias.
+Dozens of airlines, many of which you’ll never have heard of, fly into the Canary Islands.
+There are direct flights to cities in Morocco, Senegal, Venezuela, Israel, Madeira and many other destinations, however, there are no non-stop flights from North America to the archipelago.
+Increasingly, there are flights into La Palma Airport, including flights from Gatwick (Easyjet) and Manchester (Tui Airways) in the UK.